Gate Rules

 exit_code | integer | Process exit code (0 = success) |

-cost_usd | number | Total cost in USD (currently reported as 0 — result doc parsing not yet wired in UI path) |
+cost_usd | number | Total cost in USD (currently reported as 0 — result doc parsing is not wired into the DB-stage gate context yet) |

 tokens_in | integer | Input token count (currently 0 — same limitation) |